arturmelanchyk/boolset/README.md

 The CLI understands Go's `...` package patterns, so paths like `./...` or `internal/...` recurse through matching directories.
 Use standard shell quoting if your shell expands `...` glob patterns.

+When issues are detected, `boolsetlint` prints each diagnostic and finishes with a summary line reporting the total count, e.g. `boolsetlint found 3 issue(s)`.

 ## Limitations and roadmap

 The linter focuses on provable `true` assignments.
 It does not attempt deep data-flow analysis across function